technofocus-pte/ppteamsintpvt/Labs/Lab 4/Lab 4 - Customize sample app templates.docx.md

    ![A screenshot of a computer Description automatically generated](./media/image16.png)

-   **Note:** This App can be Uploaded via the Teams admin center also.
+   **Note:** This App can be uploaded via the Teams admin center also.

 ## **Exercise 2: Open the sample app templates in Power Apps Studio**